-- Tariff liberalisation in certain sectors, such as wine and spirits, agricultural, incl. dairy, products, cars, and car parts, cleantech in access to the Indian market, and textiles, sugar, and other food products, bio-based alternatives to plastics and packaging, in access to the EU market. - Market access for services (notably as regards mobility, energy efficiency, RES, water and waste management, industrial design, cooling and others), where differences may relate to the scope, schedules, and the level of ambition regarding possible liberalisation. - Certain aspects related to NTMs, incl.
-SPS measures and Technical Barriers to Trade (TBT, SFS, raw materials), e.g., differences in domestic approaches and standards, and the existence of regulatory market access barriers. - Market access in government procurement. - Some aspects related to foreign direct investment (FDI) and intellectual property rights (IPR). - Access to international dispute resolution mechanisms for investors.
+- Tariff liberalisation in access to the Indian market in certain sectors, such as wine and spirits, agricultural products (e.g., dairy products), cars, and car parts, machinery, textiles, and clean technology, while India may be seeking tariff liberalisation in access to the EU market in textiles, sugar, and other food products, or bio-based alternatives to plastics and packaging, among others. - Market access for services (for example regarding provisions on Mode 4, ICT and digital services, legal and accounting services, energy efficiency, water and waste management, industrial design, cooling and other sectors), where differences may relate to the scope, schedules, and the level of ambition regarding possible liberalisation. - Certain aspects related to NTMs, including SPS measures and Technical Barriers to Trade (TBT), such as differences in domestic approaches and standards, and the existence of regulatory market access barriers. - Market access in government procurement. - Some aspects related to foreign direct investment (FDI) and intellectual property rights (IPR). - Access to international dispute resolution mechanisms for investors.